 Creatine is one of the most popular supplements on the market.
 Unfortunately, there are a lot of myths and misconceptions about its side effects and uses.
 Learn the facts about creatine.

-So how does it work?
-Supplementing with Creatine helps to provide the body with more phosphate to be utilized as ATP (adenosine tri phosphate) during our workouts.
-ATP being one of our bodies prime energy sources during exercise.
+Hold on, we are about to get sciencey!
+Creatine helps to provide the body with more phosphate to be utilized as ATP during our workouts.
+ATP is one of our bodies prime energy sources during exercise.
 More ATP translates to better performance while exercising!
 Great huh?
-Now that we have an idea of the role that creatine plays in our body, lets address a few of the myths out there that surround this product even today..1.
-CREATINE CAUSES KIDNEY AND LIVER DAMAGE Fact
+Now that we have an idea of the role that creatine plays in our body, let's address a few of the myths out there that surround this product even today..

 There is some truth to gastrointestinal (GI) issues with creatine supplementation, but it's rare.
 In fact, it's reported than only 5-7 percent of people who take creatine experience stomach aches.
 Stomach distress typically occurs when you take too much creatine at once (e.g., a loading phase) or on an empty stomach.
 To help reduce any chance of stomach discomfort micronized forms of creatine have been developed.
-These forms of creatine have much smaller particle sizes and are much more soluble in liquid to improve absorption.3.
-CREATINE CAUSES CRAMPING AND DEHYDRATION Fact:
+These forms of creatine have much smaller particle sizes and are much more soluble in liquid to improve absorption.

 One of the most common concerns about creatine supplementation is that it can cause dehydration or cramping, particularly on hot and humid days.
 This is simply not the case.
-To the contrary, creatine supplementation has been shown to increase total body water levels, helping to improve hydration.4.
-CREATINE LEADS TO WEIGHT GAIN Fact:
+To the contrary, creatine supplementation has been shown to increase total body water levels, helping to improve hydration.

-Creatine loading may lead to some small initial weight gain within the first few days due to water being pulled into the muscle.
+Fact: Creatine loading may lead to some small initial weight gain within the first few days due to water being pulled into the muscle.
 However this can be avoided following a lower dose protocol.
-If accompanied by resistance training, healthy diet, and creatine supplementation improvements in lean body composition have been consistently observed time and time again by researchers in this chosen area.5.
-CREATINE NEEDS TO BE “CYCLED” Fact:
+If accompanied by resistance training, healthy diet, and creatine supplementation improvements in lean body composition have been consistently observed time and time again by researchers in this chosen area.

 So as you can see, there is nothing to worry about when it comes to creatine.
 Make sure to make it a part of your supplement routine and reap the proven benefits today!